 In the modern industrial setup, nothing matters more than a business’s online presence.
 From revenue generation and maintaining relationships with vendors and partners to attracting new customers and hiring new employees- a thriving online presence acts as a catalyst for your business.
 In fact, your website works as the heart and soul of your organization- who you are and what you do.

 However, to achieve all those goals, what resources must a company employ?

 You need digital content delivered as images, videos, infographics, statistics, documents, apps, etc.

 To do all this and more, you’d need big tools like Adobe Experience Manager- an Enterprise Web Content Management System.

-Adobe Experience Manager amalgamates the potential for digital asset management with the power of content management system, providing seamless, consistent, optimized, and customer-centric experiences across all digital channels, including web, email, social, and mobile.
+Adobe Experience Manager combines the potential for digital asset management with the power of a content management system, providing seamless, consistent, optimized, and customer-centric experiences across all digital channels, including web, email, social, and mobile.

 It is perhaps one of the most potent Adobe Marketing Cloud components.
 Although AEM is a content management system, it isn’t limited to only being that.

 For designers, it is a powerful, feature-rich, and user-friendly tool great for building front-end applications.